feynon/carlosbecker.com/content/post/2018-07-31-goreleaser-lessons-learned.md

 # Famous last words

 I could probably write about more things, for sure.
-Some topics were still really hard for me to externalize in words in a form that makes sense, so I end up removing them… at least for now.
+Some topics were still really hard for me to externalize in words in a form that makes sense, so I end up removing them... at least for now.

 Anyway, I hope that the reading of my many screw ups was interesting and that you enjoyed it.
 If not, please feel free to comment/complain bellow or contact me in any way (except maybe phone calls haha)!
 I'll be glad to discuss about it and maybe learn that I was wrong about one more thing.